contropist/Phala-Network-Whitepaper/README.md

 # Whitepaper

-This repo hosts the whitepaper of Phala Network and pLIBRA.
+This repo hosts the whitepaper of Phala Network.

 Rendered PDFs: